Skip to main content

 Captioning and Interpreting Services

-Real time-captioning will be accessible it on personal devices via the livestream.
+Real time-captioning will be accessible on personal devices via the livestream.
 Should an individual need assistance with technology, please contact ADARSVP@uga.edu at least two weeks prior to the event.

 Individuals who need to request an ASL interpreter may do by contacting ADARSVP@uga.edu.
 Requests should be made two weeks prior to the event to ensure service is available.